 Above sea level is amazing in Belize, but when it comes to dipping below the surface of turquoise Caribbean waters, the country can’t be beat, especially if you’re a diver or snorkeler.
 Stringing along the entirety of its coast is the Belize Barrier Reef, 191 miles of the magnificent Mesoamerican Barrier Reef System and the largest barrier reef in the world behind Australia’s.

 If your goal is to dive and snorkel every day, Ambergris Caye and Caye Caulker are best for their easy access to the reef, just a half-mile off shore.
-To get to both, it’s just a short hop on Tropic Air or Maya Island Air, or a longer ferry ride, from Belize City.
+To get to both, it’s a short flight on a local airline, or a longer ferry ride, from Belize City.

 Search the Internet for Belize diving and otherworldly images of the legendary Blue Hole National Monument will fill the screen.
 The massive marine sinkhole, measuring more than 1,000 feet in diameter and more than 400 feet deep, is a bucket list location for divers from around the planet.

 Also close to Ambergris Caye and Caye Caulker is Hol Chan Hol Marine Reserve, a beginner-friendly snorkeling destination covering approximately 3 square miles.
 It’s divided into different zones, including the popular Shark Ray Alley, where you can come face to face with nurse sharks and stingrays.

 The reef is much farther offshore from places such as Hopkins, Dangriga and Placencia, but fear not: There are tour operators aplenty to make a spectacular day of getting there.